 The Toyota Tundra is a major contender when it comes to modern trucks and is very large too so you would think that it would have a decent towing capacity too and that was true for the most part on some models but it did fall short when compared to other manufacturer's trucks.

-I gathered all of the tow specs for the 2000 and up model Tundra's and put all of that data on this page in order to create a resource guide for people who want to know!
+I gathered all of the tow specs for the 2000 and newer models and put all of that data on this page in order to create a resource guide for people who want to know!
 Enjoy!

 Overview of the Data For the Toyota Tundra:

-Engine Choices: The engine you had equipped in you truck was the main determining factor for the tow specs, in general and was what determined the lower and higher capacity numbers.
+Engine Choices: The engine you had equipped in your truck was the main determining factor for the maximum trailer weight specs, in general and was what determined the lower and higher capacity numbers.

-Variables: There are a few different variables that affected towing capacity when it came to the Tundras and some of these were small differences and others made a much larger impact on the numbers.
+Variables: There are a few different variables that affected the numbers when it came to these trucks and some of these were small differences and others made a much larger impact on the numbers.

 Towing Capacity: The towing capacity for the Toyota Tundras were significantly higher for model years 2007 and up (newer), having a maximum capacity of over 10,000 pounds for some models.

-Always refer to you Tundra's owner's manual for all of the towing information to get a grasp on all of the towing related information, directly from Toyota.
+Always refer to your owner's manual for a more detailed list of information to familiarize yourself with all of the tow related information, directly from Toyota.

-The 2020 Toyota Tundra's had only one engine option available but many different specs when it came to the tow figures and these were based off of bed length and whether you had a 4WD or 2WD model.
+The 2020 models had only one engine option available but many different specs when it came to the trailer weight ratings and these were based off of bed length and whether you had a 4WD or 2WD model.

-The charts for the 2019 Tundra's showed three different engines that came equipped with these trucks and really changed up the capacity numbers overall.
+The charts for the 2019 models showed three different engines that came equipped with these trucks and really changed up the capacity numbers overall.

-Since there are three different engines for the 2019 Tundra's, we can better see which specific motor performed the best and the worst.
+Since there are three different engines for the 2019 models, we can better see which specific motor performed the best and the worst.

-If we break dow the capacity numbers by engine for the 2019 models we can see that the 1UR-FE engines had a maximum range of between 6,400-6,800 pounds, which was some of the lowest numbers we saw for the 2019 Tundra charts.
+If we break down the capacity numbers by engine for the 2019 models we can see that the 1UR-FE engines had a maximum range of between 6,400-6,800 pounds, which was some of the lowest numbers we saw for the 2019 charts.